What is financial counselling?

 - complete tax returns

-- provide investment advice (that's financial planners)
+- provide investment advice (that's the role of financial planners)

 Want to meet some of the financial counsellors?